jaz888/hzwise/README.md

-A website which is created to show a lecture project.<br/>
+A static website which was created to present a cultural project.<br/>
 demo：http://www.hzwise.com